Plenituz/barbe-serverless/README.md

   //This function's IAM role automatically has access to the user-store table and asset-storage bucket, }
 ```
 - Built in auto-scaling for DynamoDB capacity and more.
-Enough manually checking that box in the AWS console out of copy-pasting laziness.
+On demand is dangerous for your wallet.
 ```hcl
 aws_dynamodb "user-store" {
   auto_scaling {